goliatone/application-core/docs/modules.md

 ### Modules
-Modules follow a simple convention, they should export an init function that takes two arguments, an instance of `app-core` and a configuration object.
+Modules follow a simple convention: they should export an init function that take an instance of `app-core` and a configuration object as arguments.

 Your module does not need to return anything, but if it does it should be either an object or a Promise.

 If you return an object, you then will be able to access it through the application instance- `app[moduleName]`.
 If you return a `Promise` instance, then once it resolves the process is the same.